kyunwang/wafs/browser-tech-analyse.md

 **Fix:** Cache the font & Use a subset of the font

+### Device Lab
+Many of the devices do not work.
+I reckon that the issue lies within the compatability with `Local storage`, because disabling it gives the same result in a working chrome browser.

 ## Problems

 Lighthouse accessibility score: 77

 Lighthouse audit:
 - There is no label for the textinput
-- Color contrast is satisfactory - four elements fail
+- Color contrast is satisfactory - four elements fail (Anime, Manga, Library and Search button)
 - There is no service worker present for offline usage / bad network

 The other found problems: